-When SHIFT is held down, these Buttons are used for selecting Encoder Modes and provide momentary (if held down) or toggle (if pressed quickly) functionality.
-By default, these will select Device/Send A - D/Pan/Volume and then four Dummy Modes (which have no functionality of their own, but can be used with Max for Live) respectively.
+- When SHIFT is held down, the Buttons select the Track as well as the playing Clip on the Track if there is one. - When MODE is held down, these will select Encoder Modes and provide momentary (if held down) or toggle (if pressed quickly) functionality.
+By default, these will select Pan/Volume, Sends/Volume, Device/Volume and five Dummy Modes (which have no functionality of their own, but can be used with Max for Live) respectively.
 The Status Bar will indicate the selected Encoder Mode.